Original Portuguese text by Moncho Rodriguez ('Labirinto de Amor e Morte')

 Written for Marta Carvalho by Galician theatremaker Moncho Rodriguez, the Portuguese version has previously been toured in Brazil, Portugal and Spain.
 This new English version captures the obsessive, capricious nature of the Portuguese original, losing none of its visceral energy or passion but perhaps adding a subtle layer of dark humour.

-The English version of Labyrinth was previewed in Autumn 2019 with a run of performances in Hastings, Lewes, Bristol, Tunbridge Wells and London.
+The English version of Labyrinth had its Research and Development in Autumn 2019 with a run of performances in Hastings, Lewes, Bristol, Tunbridge Wells and London.